influxdata/docs-v2/content/influxdb/v2/install/use-docker-compose.md

 and _[Operator token](/influxdb/v2/admin/tokens/#operator-token)_, and then
 logs to stdout.

+{{% warn %}}

-_Although Docker prevents inadvertently exposing secrets (for example, in `docker inspect` output), a user that has access to the running container's filesystem can view the secrets._
+Although Docker prevents inadvertently exposing secrets (for example, in `docker inspect` output), a user that has access to the running container's filesystem can view the secrets.

+{{% /warn %}}

 ### Run InfluxDB CLI commands in a container